gauravyad69/NepalDollarCardComparison/README.md

 ### Notes for Scalability

-- Future updates to the dataset can be automated using a structured CSV or JSON file.
+- ~~Future updates to the dataset can be automated using a structured CSV or JSON file.~~, Done
-- The table structure allows for easy addition or removal of columns as new features are introduced.
+- The json structure allows for easy addition or removal of data as new features are introduced.